Our recent previous treks and expeditions

 This is the first trekking season after the earthquakes.
-Also Kim spread her wings.
+Also Kim spread her wings, with Kamzang.
 And GHT success!

 More wonderful high route GHT exploration, we find an alternative high route from Simikot through to historic Mugu village.
 It is a remote route, through little-visited villages, peaceful high altitude yak grazing areas and with expansive mountain panoramas.
 And real exploration!

 28 Oct-20 Nov, 24 days — expedition style — Jamie McGuinness — US$2980